Geraz69/demo-app-provisioning/README.md

 ## Prerequirements

-To run this in your machine you need to have Vurtualbox and Vagrant installed.
+To run this in your machine you need to have Virtualbox and Vagrant installed.
 For Mac OSX you can do it with the next commands:

 ```bash
 $ brew cask install virtualbox